pravsingh/EnglishLearningWords/README.md

 a set of high frequency words prepared to teach kids

-# 1 vowel of size 3
+# words with 1 vowel of size 3
 ## awl
 ## bar
 ## bid